Menu

 The Journal of the Society for the History of Discoveries

 Terrae Incognitae is an interdisciplinary, peer-reviewed journal published for the Society for the History of Discoveries.
-The aim is to examine the history and impact of geographic exploration and cross-cultural interaction around the globe prior to the modern era.
+The aim is to examine the history and impact of geographic exploration and cross-cultural interaction around the globe.
 Each issue includes an expansive book review section.

 Information for Contributors